Plans Indoor Rainy Season

 Go to Lucha Libre

 Rain somehow makes Lucha Libre even better.
 You step inside Arena México soaked from the storm outside, grab a michelada the size of your head, and suddenly hundreds of people are screaming at masked wrestlers flying through the air.
 It is chaotic, loud, dramatic, ridiculous, and one of the most fun nights you can have in Mexico City.
-Even if you do not understand the rules, it does not matter.
-Nobody really does.
-Just pick your favorite masked wrestler and start yelling.
-One important thing: do not buy tickets from random resellers outside unless you enjoy paying triple the price.

 02